Wood species

 photo source: trada.co.uk

 Both solid wood and veneer are used.
-Depending on the cut the design appears with parallel (radial cut) or wavy (tangential cut) annual ring lines.
+Depending on the cut, the annual ring lines are parallel (radial cut) or wavy (tangential cut).

 chestnut wood